jazzband/django-analytical/docs/services/clicky.rst

 :class:`~django.template.context.RequestContext` constructor and in a context processor, the latter clobbers the former.

 Here is a table with the most important variables.
-All variable listed on the `customized tracking`_ documentation page can be set by replacing ``clicky_custom.`` with ``clicky_``.
+All variables listed on the `customized tracking`_ documentation page can be set by replacing ``clicky_custom.`` with ``clicky_``.